 • Reverse Lookup: Nslookup can perform a reverse lookup, enabling you to find the domain associated with a given IP address.
 This is handy for investigating suspicious activities or identifying potential security threats.

-• Debugging DNS: When you encounter DNS-related problems, Nslookup can assist you in troubleshooting by querying specific DNS servers, verifying DNS cache, or checking for authoritative responses.
+• Debugging DNS: When you encounter DNS-related problems, Nslookup can assist you in DNS troubleshooting by querying specific DNS servers, verifying DNS cache, or checking for authoritative responses.

 Dig command